 - leisure and sports facilities, gyms and spas

 Businesses in these sectors, or who provide products or services to these businesses, have experienced a massive negative impact on their livelihoods as a result of the pandemic.
 This has encouraged many businesses to rethink their offering and look for new customers.

 Starting a business during coronavirus

 Starting a business during the coronavirus outbreak is no different to starting a business at any other time.
-You need to draw up a business plan, work out your start-up costs (which may be minimal if you are operating from home) and how you will finance the business and how you will market your business and let potential customers know your business exists.
+You need to draw up a business plan, work out your start-up costs (which may be minimal if you are operating from home), how you will finance the business and how you will market your business and let potential customers know your business exists.
 This may be more difficult if you have been made redundant or are managing on a smaller income.

 You also need to think carefully about who your customers will be, how you will promote our business and how you will deliver your goods and services.
 Remember that many people are still required to stay at home (unless they are in an essential role) and social distancing measures may be in place for some time.

 Starting a delivery business